TAPE-Lab/OT-2_Code/README.md

 ## 3. In the Script:

-Under the `def run(protocol: protocol_api.ProtocolContext):` function, enter:
+Within the script itself, under the `def run(protocol: protocol_api.ProtocolContext):` function, enter the:
-- enter location of tiprack on OT-2 deck.
+- location of tiprack on OT-2 deck.
-- enter the tuberack used and its location on OT-2 deck.
+- the tuberack used and its location on OT-2 deck.<a name="myfootnote1">1</a>:
-- enter the plate used and its location on OT-2 deck.
+- the plate used and its location on OT-2 deck.

+<sup>[1](#myfootnote1)</sup>: note that if you are using a custom tuberack or plate that is note already loaded on the OT-2 Labware (enter link for OT-2 labware), then you must load it on using their custom labware setup guide

+Under the '# Source' heading, enter the positions of each individual isotope.

+Under the '# Source_Headroom' heading, enter the distance, in millimetres, between the top of the source tube (excluding the cap/lid) and the meniscus of the solution.

+Lastly, under  '# mm_lost_per_ul' heading, measure, in millimetres, the inner diameter of your source tube and enter value here.